jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ### Delete the L2VPN connection
 1. Delete the pseudo-wire template by using the Postman REST call: `L2VPN Service/delete PW template PW1`.
 There is no body to the call.
-If you have not already set an environment, then just edit the URL of the call to replace &lt;odl_ip&gt; with the IP of the system you are running the Frinx ODL distribution on.
+If you have not already set an environment, then just edit the URL of the call to replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
 2. Delete the l2vpn instance by using the Postman REST call: `L2VPN Service/delete PW template PW1`.
 There is no body to the call.
-If you have not already set an environment, then just edit the URL of the call to replace &lt;odl_ip&gt; with the IP of the system you are running the Frinx ODL distribution on.
+If you have not already set an environment, then just edit the URL of the call to replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
 3. We now need to commit by RPC: Issue the Postman REST call `L2VPN Service/RPC commit-l2vpn`.
 In the Response body You should receive "status": "complete".
 This shows the deletion has been competed successfully.

 ![rpc commit](rpc-commit.PNG)